m3ssap0/CTF-Writeups/DawgCTF 2020/In ctrl + Percival PCAP Pandemonium/README.md

 Final size of war file: 1100 bytes
 ```

 The original [public exploit](https://www.exploit-db.com/exploits/42544) was not working correctly due to errors with authentication.
-Considering that it was referred to version 6.5, I patched it to accept two more input parameters:
+So I patched it to accept two more input parameters:
 * authentication cookies which you can get after login on the web application;
 * `wbs` token which you can grab analyzing HTTP traffic to the web application.